 GROUP RIDES ARE CURRENTLY ON THE SUMMER RIDING SCHEDULE.

-- Summer Riding Schedule (April 1 - September 30): Summer group ride time is 8:30 AM for all groups, and will follow the Richmond route.
+- Summer Riding Schedule (April 1 - September 30) Summer group ride time is 7am for the early ride, and 8:30 AM for the main ride for all groups, and will follow the Richmond route.
 Start location: Upper parking level (above No Frills) on West 4th Ave at Alma St. Please note there is NO Richmond ride on the last Saturday of each month when the North Shore Ride is hosted.
 Ride expectation: Groups will contain no more than 12 riders.
 Riders may be divided within each group based on skill level and safety.

-- North Shore Ride - Last Saturday Of Every Month (April 1 - September 30): Hosted on the last Saturday of every month during the summer schedule, ride time is 8:30 AM and travels along the North Shore route.
+- North Shore Ride - Last Saturday Of Every Month (April 1 - September 30): Hosted on the last Saturday of every month during the summer schedule, ride time is 7am for the early ride, 8:30 AM for the main ride for all groups, and travels along the North Shore route.
 Start location: Alley parking lot behind Bean Around The World on Marine Drive just West of 15th.
 Ride expectation: Groups will contain no more than 8 riders, and ride in single paceline the entire route.

-For the adventurous, we are testing an optional Saturday route to Deep Cove or Mt.
+For the adventurous, we are testing an optional Saturday route to Deep Cove and (optionally) Mt.
 Seymour.
 Starting location: Upper Parking Lot at 4th and Alma.
 Finish location: Deep Cove or Mt.
 Seymour.
 Rest Stops: Deep Cove.
-Expectations: (Test ride starting April 8th) One B group if there is interest- 12 Rider maximum group size.
+Expectations: One B group if there is interest- 12 Rider maximum group size.

 A Group - Cat 1/2/3/4 Racer